chandan989/P.R.I.S.M./README.md

 Explicit badges and labels are clearer, more accessible, and more actionable.

-#### Calibration (Simplified with A4B)
+#### Calibration

-Raw logprobs from A4B are **naturally better calibrated** than smaller models, thanks to the 26B parameter knowledge base.
-Instead of the original heavy-handed approach (full Brier Score minimization training), we use a streamlined strategy:
+A4B's 26B parameter space produces **naturally better-calibrated logprobs** than smaller models.
+We apply lightweight post-processing:

-1. **Temperature scaling** — A single learned scalar applied post-hoc to logits.
-Simple, proven, and effective
+1. **Temperature scaling** — A single learned scalar applied post-hoc to logits, trained via Unsloth
 2. **Validation** — Brier Score and ECE measured on a held-out eval set to confirm calibration quality
-3. **Deliberation format adapter** — Small Unsloth LoRA to teach structured hypothesis enumeration (keeps the Unsloth track alive)
+3. **Deliberation format adapter** — Small Unsloth LoRA to teach structured hypothesis enumeration

-This achieves comparable calibration with a fraction of the training complexity.

 ---

 ## 🧠 Why Gemma 4 A4B (26B)

-The original design used Gemma 4 E4B (4.5B effective).
-After identifying three critical technical hurdles — latency bottlenecks, context management fragility, and calibration difficulty — we upgraded to **Gemma 4 A4B**.

-### A4B: The Best of Both Worlds
+### A4B: Knowledge of a Large Model, Cost of a Small One

 A4B is a **Mixture of Experts (MoE)** model: